apollographql/apollo-kotlin-mockserver/README.md

 The API is very minimal.
 HTTPS and HTTP2/3 are not supported.
 Performance is a non-goal.

 * Do not use for production APIs.
-* Do not use in libraries.
+* Do not use in libraries where it may end up as a transitive dependency.
+It is obviously ok to use in tests.